addagirilakshmipriyanka/Portfolio-tracker/README.md

 rails s

 Open a browser and go to: https://localhost:3000 to view the app.

+## Assumptions

+Users can add, view, edit, and delete stock holdings.
+Real-time stock prices are fetched from an external API.
+The app tracks portfolio value, top-performing stocks, and distribution.
+Only stocks are supported; no other asset types like bonds or cryptocurrencies.

+## Limitations

+Real-time data may be delayed depending on the API used.
+No support for taxes, fees, or portfolio rebalancing.
+The app is not optimized for mobile devices.
+No historical data analysis or trends available.

+## deployment
+Deployed using <u>Heroku</u>

+## Version
+latest version: 1.5.6

 ## Database setup
 To start with clean database use: